911 (wrestler): World Championship Wrestling (1996–1997)

-Late career (1997–present)
+Late career (since 1997)

-Throughout the late 1990s, 911 appeared with the New Jersey based Jersey All Pro Wrestling promotion, winning the JAPW Heavyweight Championship on two occasions.
-He made an appearance at Pro-Pain Pro Wrestling A War Renewed on June 29, 2002 in Philadelphia, Pennsylvania, interfering on the behalf of Tod Gordon and Sabu, delivering a chokeslam to Sandman (who had just been betrayed by his partner, Bill Alfonso).
+Throughout the late 1990s, 911 appeared with the New Jersey–based Jersey All Pro Wrestling promotion, winning the JAPW Heavyweight Championship on two occasions.
+He made an appearance at Pro-Pain Pro Wrestling A War Renewed on June 29, 2002, in Philadelphia, Pennsylvania, interfering on the behalf of Tod Gordon and Sabu, delivering a chokeslam to Sandman (who had just been betrayed by his partner, Bill Alfonso).
 At Hardcore Homecoming in 2005 he chokeslammed both Danny Doring and Roadkill.
 He wrestled at New York Wrestling League in 2008.
 He appeared at the 2020 GTS Regal Rumble to eliminate Tito the Clown after Grim called him for help, but it was Mike Swanson, Hitman Jones and Sicend that eliminated Tito.

 Personal life

 Poling resides in West Creek, New Jersey and has eight children.
-His son, Vinny Poling is also a professional wrestler in the independent circuit.
+His son Vinny Poling is also a professional wrestler in the independent circuit.